plantbreeding/BrAPI/Specification/README.md

 where "v1" is the version number of the API, followed by the command.
 Example: /brapi/v1/markerprofiles/2939

 To distinguish between multiple databases or crops available from the same server, include the database or crop name as part of the "\<server\>" identifier.
+An arbitrary number of levels can be inserted between the domain name and the crops or brapi level, if needed.

 Example: superBreedingServer.org/maize/brapi/v1/markerprofiles/2939